Commercial Pilot Glider, Oral Prep

 What regulatory framework does a typical glider intro-flight operation run under?

-- Glider commercial passenger ops therefore operate under §61.133 commercial privileges + Part 91 general operating rules
+- Glider intro rides therefore run under §61.133 commercial privileges + Part 91 general operating rules

 What duty/rest rules apply to glider intro flights?